-Investors are not confused.
-They do not lack the capacity to think through the information they are given.
-They are not “forgetful.”
-However, they do misunderstand how brokers and advisers differ because the information they get from the industry is unclear or misleading.
+By Knut A. Rostad and Darren M. Fogarty — Investors misunderstand how brokers and advisers differ because the information they get from the industry is unclear or misleading.

-New research white paper by Knut A. Rostad and Darren M. Fogarty: SEC Office of the Investor Advocate / RAND study offers new insights into retail investor, financial reps misunderstandings of brokers and advisers; study offers guidance for Reg BI.
-View complete paper
+by Knut A. Rostad and Darren M. Fogarty — New insights into retail investor, financial reps misunderstandings of brokers and advisers.

 In 2016 and 2017, the Consumer Federation of America reported in three separate comment letters that 34 financial firms changed their products and/or product offerings to comply with the DOL Fiduciary Rule.
 They did so against a backdrop of industry criticism that the Rule would be harmful not only to their own business models, but to their customers and clients as well.
 Some of the very same firms heftily contributed to that backdrop.
 However, in announcing their new products and offerings, many of these same firms reversed their position on the impact on investors.
 Now, they believe such changes are overdue, prudent, and beneficial to customers.
 Why the switch?
 And will such product improvements survive the recent vacatur of the DOL Rule?
 Time will tell.